githubcbrc/KGWASMatrix/README.md

 Once k-mer counts are done, all is left is to merge all the bins with the same index into a "matrix bin", and for that we use ``matrix_merge``.
 In a nutshell, `matrix_merge` takes all the files with the same name from different accessions, and merges them into one index.

-`matrix_merge` expects the following parameters: `<input path>, <accessions path>, <file index>, and <min occurence threshold (across panel)>`. `input path` is just the output path from the previous phase, or wherever the binned k-mers count index is saved. `accessions path` is the path to the file containing all accessions names, one per line (see ``accessions.txt`` for an example). `file index` is the bin number for the current merge. `min occurence threshold` is the minimum k-mer frequency for considering a k-mer present in the accession.
-As a matter of fact, this is a bit of misnomer as it is applied symmetrically, in the sense that k-mers with ``frequency < minimum threshold || frequency > panel size - minimum threshold`` have their counts set to zero against the corresponding accession.
+`matrix_merge` expects the following parameters:

+1. **input path:** Specifies the directory where the binned k-mer counts are stored.
+Typically, this is the output directory from the ``kmer_count`` phase.
+2. **accessions path:** The path to a text file listing all accession names, one per line.
+Example file format can be found in ``accessions.txt`` included in this repository.
+3. **file index:** Indicates the specific bin number to merge in this operation.
+4. **min occurrence threshold:** Defines the minimum k-mer frequency necessary for a k-mer to be considered present in an accession, for binarizing the frequencies into presence/absence values.
+This is a bit of a misnomer as the threshold is applied in a dual manner:
+K-mers with a frequency below this threshold are excluded (`frequency < minimum threshold`).
+K-mers with a frequency exceeding the complement of this threshold relative to the panel size are also excluded (i.e., `frequency > panel size - minimum threshold`).

 For example, `matrix_merge ./output accessions.txt 35 6` will look for all folders under `./output` with names in `accessions.txt`, and merge all bins with index 35:
 ```